PauAlcolea/RBE-549-p/Group11_p2/README.md

-  --gif                 whether to render a gif --frames FRAMES       number of frames to render for the gif --fps FPS             frames per second for the output gif
+  --gif                 whether to render a gif --frames FRAMES       number of frames to render for the gif --fps FPS             frames per second for the output gif --render_idx RENDER_IDX
+                        render and save one test image by index for comparison
   ```